Pearl.com

 Pearl.com is an "online paid question-and-answer service" based in San Francisco.
-"People aren't always willing to wait" in "legal, medical and other advice" led to "a growing number of those help-seekers are getting their guidance online."

 History

-Pearl.com began in 2003 as JustAnswer.
-Founder Andy Kurtzig had previously begun (and subsequently sold) a software company automating newspaper classifieds called Anser, a pun on his mother's ASK Group's name.
-The time period from attempting to obtaining funding until attaining significant revenue was described as "unusually long:" nine years.
-Once up and running, their offerings included traditionally high-priced fields such as law and medicine, but also "assistance from computer technicians and relationship counselors."
-By 2014, based on "the regulatory landscape involved" Pearl undertook to "overhaul" their expert teams.
+The company was founded in 2003 by Andy Kurtzig as JustAnswer.
+Kurtzig had previously built and sold a company called Anser that automated the making of classified advertisements for newspapers.

+By about 2012, JustAnswer offered customers a forum for posing questions to lawyers, healthcare professionals, computer technicians, and relationship counselors.
+By 2014, the company changed its operations to comply with regulations.

 Controversy

 Regarding providing legal advice for "$30 to $40" and glossing over "details that could more easily emerge face to face" founder Andy Kurtzig conceded that an in-person followup may be needed.
 He said to The Wall Street Journal his service enables "to get key insights that will cut your appointment time from three hours to less than an hour.”